Guardians vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 37 of the 71 games they were listed as the moneyline favorite this season (52.1%).
+- The Guardians have won 37 of the 72 games they were favored on the moneyline this season (51.4%).

-- The implied moneyline probablility for this matchup gives the Guardians a 52.4% chance to win.
+- The Guardians have a 57.4% chance to win this contest based on the moneyline's implied probability.

-- Cleveland has played in 155 games with over/under set, and have combined with opponents to go over the total 65 times (65-86-4).
+- Cleveland has played in 156 games with an over/under set, and have combined with its opponents to go over the total 66 times (66-86-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!